miklosme/papers/src/app/home.md

+# Daily Digest (March 4, 2025)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a real mind-bender: can AI agents be both persuasive and resistant to persuasion?
+The [Persuade Me If You Can](https://papers.miklos.dev/2503.01829) framework puts LLMs to the test in a battle of wits.
+Spoiler alert: GPT-4 shows some serious persuasive chops while also being the toughest nut to crack when it comes to misinformation.
+This could be a game-changer for developing more robust and ethically-aligned AI systems.

+But wait, there's more!
+Ever wonder how to get AI agents to play nice and form effective teams?
+Researchers are turning to [game theory](https://papers.miklos.dev/2503.00372) for answers.
+By using a clever credit assignment method based on the "nucleolus" concept, they're enabling AI agents to form smaller, more nimble coalitions that tackle complex tasks with impressive efficiency.
+This could revolutionize how we structure multi-agent AI systems for real-world applications.

+Speaking of real-world applications, let's talk robots.
+Predicting how other agents will behave is crucial for safe robot navigation, but it's tough when you've got limited data.
+Enter [TRACE](https://papers.miklos.dev/2503.00761), a framework that uses vision-language models to generate and refine predictions through a process of "counterfactual exploration."
+It's like giving your robot a vivid imagination to anticipate even the wildest maneuvers other agents might pull.

+But AI isn't just about robots and abstract simulations.
+Researchers are tackling the very human problem of [workforce optimization](https://papers.miklos.dev/2503.01069) with reinforcement learning.
+This new simulator could help businesses make smarter decisions about staffing, training, and resource allocation across multiple time scales.
+It's a prime example of how AI techniques can address complex, real-world challenges.

+And for all you pathfinding enthusiasts out there (I know you're out there), we've got a treat.
+[LLMDR](https://papers.miklos.dev/2503.00717) is using the power of large language models to detect and resolve deadlocks in multi-agent pathfinding scenarios.
+It's like having an AI traffic cop with superhuman problem-solving skills keeping your robots from getting into gridlock.

+Last but not least, let's not forget the human element.
+A fascinating study explores how [different AI agent designs](https://papers.miklos.dev/2503.00248) impact human-AI collaboration.
+The key takeaway?
+People prefer AI teammates that are considerate and allow for meaningful human contribution, even if it means a slight dip in raw performance.
+It's a reminder that as we push the boundaries of AI capabilities, we need to keep the human experience front and center.

+That's all for now, folks!
+Stay curious, stay innovative, and keep pushing the boundaries of what's possible with AI.
+Until next time!

 # Daily Digest (March 3, 2025)

 Hold onto your neural networks, folks!
 We've got a mind-bending study that's about to shake up your perception of AI persuasion.
 Ever wondered [how well LLMs can sweet-talk their way through a game](https://papers.miklos.dev/2502.20426)?
 Well, buckle up because this research is serving up some serious food for thought.